 - There are two phases to the competition:

 WRITTEN ENTRY: An essay of at least 750 words describing the theme of your collection, the history of its formation, and your future plans for it, AND an annotated bibliography of a representative selection of not more than 50 items.
 Please submit the essay and bibliography through the online Stillwell Prize Application Form.

-ORAL PRESENTATION: Each finalist will exhibit a sample of the collection (no more than 15 items) at the final judging and will give a 5-minute presentation on the items and future collecting goals with a minimum of 5 slides.
+ORAL PRESENTATION [VIRTUAL]: Each finalist will exhibit a sample of the collection (no more than 15 items) at the final judging and will give a 5-minute Powerpoint presentation on the items and future collecting goals with a minimum of 5 slides.
 Judges will be looking to see how well the display exemplifies the collection and how articulate the entrant is about the collecting theme.